Edoardo001/Matebook-13-Hackintosh/README.md

 # Huawei Matebook 13 Hackintosh Mojave LAST UPDATE 2019/07/27
-## I spent the majority of my spare time on this project, so if you want to support my works consider to make a donation(info at the end of the guide).
+## I've spent the majority of my spare time on this project, so if you want to support my works consider to make a donation(info at the end of the guide).

 **[Youtube video](https://www.youtube.com/watch?v=bGCNpHCqUcA).**